leonplanken/robust-rail-solver/README.md

 # Description
 This tool is the `baseline version` of the research outcome of a published paper by Roel van den Broek: [A Local Search Algorithm for Train Unit Shunting with Service Scheduling](https://pubsonline.informs.org/doi/10.1287/trsc.2021.1090).
 The paper considers train unit shunting problem extended with service task scheduling.
 This problem originates from Dutch Railways, which is the main railway operator in the Netherlands.
 The study presents the first solution method covering all aspects of the shunting and scheduling problem.
-The problem consists of matching train units arriving on a shunting yard to departing trains, scheduling service tasks such as cleaning and maintenance on the available resources, and parking the trains on the available tracks such that the shunting yard can operate conflict-free.
+The problem consists of matching train units arriving at a shunting yard to departing trains, scheduling service tasks such as cleaning and maintenance on the available resources, and parking the trains on the available tracks such that the shunting yard can operate conflict-free.
 Partial order schedule representation that captures the full problem is also elaborated, and local search algorithm that utilizes the partial ordering has been applied.
 An earlier contribution to that research paper is [Train Shunting and Service Scheduling: an integrated local search approach](https://studenttheses.uu.nl/handle/20.500.12932/24118).

 ### robust-rail-solver